ipython/traitlets/docs/source/config.rst

 A configuration object is little more than a wrapper around a dictionary.
 A configuration *file* is simply a mechanism for producing that object.
+Configuration files currently can be a plain Python script or a JSON file.
-The main IPython configuration file is a plain Python script, which can perform extensive logic to populate the config object.
-IPython 2.0 introduces a JSON configuration file, which is just a direct JSON serialization of the config dictionary, which is easily processed by external software.
+The former has the benefit that it can perform extensive logic to populate the config object, while the latter is just a direct JSON serialization of the config dictionary and can be easily processed by external software.
 When both Python and JSON configuration file are present, both will be loaded, with JSON configuration having higher priority.

+The configuration files can be loaded by calling :meth:`Application.load_config_file()`, which takes the relative path to the config file (with or without file extension) and the directories in which to search for the config file.
+All found configuration files will be loaded in reverse order, so that configs in earlier directories will have higher priority.

 Python configuration Files
 --------------------------